cristianglezm/AntFarm/README.md

 For example a new action:

-* Create a function on Constructions (Systems/constructorSystems/constructions)
+* Create a function in Constructions (Systems/constructorSystems/constructions)

 	constructorSystem::command Constructions::your_function = [](Entity* e,sf::VertexArray* map,sf::FloatRect bounds){
 		// do something